OxfordCodeReviewNet/forum/remote.md

 ### License and privacy (tmate)

-tmate is released under a free and opens source license (BSD) Terminal sharing using tmate makes use of the tmate.io servers that act as a proxy between you and your collaborator(s).
+tmate is released under a free and open source license (BSD).

+Terminal sharing using tmate makes use of the tmate.io servers that act as a proxy between you and your collaborator(s).
 The server side of tmate is licensed under the MIT license.